HR-CMGT/MGDD-unity/scripting.md

   - [Jetbrains Rider](https://www.jetbrains.com/dotnet/promo/unity/)
 - Create a new 2D project from Unity Hub, using a new Unity version (2019 or 2020)
 - Install the new **Input System** in the package manager in your new Unity project
+- [Right click this link to download the scriptingworkshop.package](./downloads/scriptingworkshop.package) from this repository to your desktop.
+- Or go to the [downloads folder](./downloads) and right click the package there.
+If downloading the package fails you can download this entire repository as a zip and get the **scriptingworkshop.package** from the zip.
-- Download and double-click [scriptingworkshop.package](./downloads/scriptingworkshop.package) from this repository.
-If double-clicking does not install the assets, you can also use "import package" from the assets window in Unity.
+- Double click the package on your desktop to install the assets.
+If this doesn't work, you can also use "import package" from the assets window in Unity.

 <br>